 We’ll try to answer those questions and more in the simplest terms possible, so that you can be an educated consumer when it comes to caffeine metabolism.

 Caffeine easy passes through body membranes so from the first sip the caffeine is entering your blood stream through the lining of your mouth, throat, and stomach.
 It only takes 45 minutes for 99% of the caffeine to be absorbed through these membranes.

-In humans the half-life for caffeine is anywhere from 2.5 to 4.5 hours, which explains why the average energy drink or coffee’s effect lasts about 2 to 3 hours.
+In humans the half-life for caffeine is anywhere from 4 to 6 hours on average, which explains why the average energy drink or coffee’s effect lasts about 4 to 6 hours.
 Things like age, medical conditions, and drug interaction can have an effect on the half-life.

 Caffeine in the Blood Stream

 While most research on caffeine has been conducted using animals, the data has been converted to show the most likely effect on the human body.
 As soon as the caffeine enters the body it is already being metabolized by the liver and broken down into theophylline, theobromine, and paraxanthine.

 From there these chemicals travel throughout the body where they affect various body functions.

 The most studied of these is the way caffeine is similar to the molecule adenosine in the brain.
 The caffeine molecules bind to the adenosine receptors in brain cells and block adenosine from binding.
 Adenosine plays a role in the sleep-wake cycle.
 When adenosine binds to enough receptors, it signals the brain that it is time for rest or sleep.
 Caffeine doesn’t replace the person’s need for sleep, but just covers up drowsiness symptoms that adenosine can no longer produce.

 This also interacts with the dopamine system in the brain, which is the feel good neurotransmitter.
 When adenosine is blocked by caffeine, the dopamine system works more efficiently.